-- · immediate vesting, - · half vesting immediately and the remainder over three years, - quarterly over three years, - · annually over three years, - · one-third immediate vesting and remaining annually over two years, - · one half immediate vesting with remaining vesting over nine months, - · one quarter immediate vesting with the remaining over three years, - one quarter immediate vesting with the remaining over 33 months; and - · monthly over three years.
+- · immediate vesting, - · half vesting immediately and remaining over three years, - · quarterly over three years, - · annually over three years, - · one-third immediate vesting and remaining annually over two years, - · one half immediate vesting and remaining over nine months, - · one quarter immediate vesting and remaining over three years, - · one quarter immediate vesting and remaining over 33 months; and - · monthly over three years.

-During the three months ended March 31, 2014, the Company granted 587,500 options to employees and consultants having an approximate fair value of \$1.4 million based upon the Black-Scholes option pricing model.
+During the six months ended June 30, 2014, the Company granted 1,732,500 options to employees, Board members and consultants having an approximate fair value of \$4.1 million based upon the Black-Scholes option pricing model.
 During the same period in 2013, the Company granted 117,500 options to employees and consultants having an approximate fair value of \$185,000 based upon the Black-Scholes option pricing model.

-A summary of stock option activities as of March 31, 2014, and for the year ended December 31, 2013, is as follows:
+A summary of stock option activities as of June 30, 2014, and for the year ended December 31, 2013, is as follows: